For those of us who are busy, we can opt to buy Maine Lobster online and have it delivered right to our door live or frozen.

 If any of your lobsters have not survived the trip, contact the shipper and describe the condition of the flesh of your lobster.

 Lobsters are enzymatic feeders.
-Per J. Kenji Lopez-Alt with Serious Eats if the lobster dies, the enzymes feed on the flesh inside the shell.
+If the lobster dies, the enzymes feed on the flesh inside the shell.
 Decomposition will be obvious by the smell and the texture of the meat, which will be bumpy instead of smooth.

 Once you’ve determined it’s not ruined, cook it immediately.